-James Noble, Professor, P.E.
+James Noble, Professor and Chair, P.E.

 Industrial and Manufacturing Systems Engineering